documentationfor yFiles for HTML 3.0.0.1

 Clipboard

-GraphEditorInputMode provides support for the usual clipboard commands: Copy, Cut, and Paste.
-GraphViewerInputMode on the other hand, only provides support for Copy (as it cannot alter the graph).
-These commands also have the usual shortcuts:
+GraphEditorInputMode supports the standard clipboard commands: Copy, Cut, and Paste.
+GraphViewerInputMode, on the other hand, only supports Copy (as it cannot alter the graph).
+These commands also have standard shortcuts:

 Command Shortcuts